Unionism in Ireland: Stormont government

-Although they had no positive political programme for a devolved parliament, the Unionist regime did attempt an early reform.
+Although they had no positive political programme for a devolved parliament, the Ulster Unionist Party regime did attempt an early reform.
 Consistent with the obligation under the Government of Ireland Act to neither establish nor endow a religion, a 1923 Education Act provided that in schools religious instruction would only be permitted after school hours and with parental consent.
 Lord Londonderry, Minister of Education, acknowledged that his ambition was mixed Protestant-Catholic education.
 A coalition of Protestant clerics, school principals and Orangemen insisted on the imperative of bible teaching.
 Craig relented, amending the act in 1925.
 Meanwhile, the Catholic hierarchy refused to transfer any schools, and would not allow male Catholic student teachers to enrol in a common training college with Protestants or women.
 The school-age segregation of Protestants and Catholics was sustained.

 At the end of World War II, the Unionist Government under Basil Brooke (Lord Brookeborough) did make two reform commitments.
 First, it promised a programme of "slum clearance" and public housing construction (in the wake of the Belfast Blitz the authorities acknowledged that much of the housing stock had been "uninhabitable" before the war).
 Second, the Government accepted an offer from London—understood as a reward for the province's wartime service—to match the parity in taxation between Northern Ireland and Great Britain with parity in the services delivered.
 What Northern Ireland might loose in autonomy, it was going to gain in a closer, more equal, Union.

 By the 1960s Unionism was administering something at odds with the general conservatism of those to whom leadership had been conceded in the resistance to Irish Home Rule.
-Under the impetus of the post-War Labour government in Britain, and thanks to the generosity of British exchequer, Northern Ireland had emerged with an advanced welfare state.
+Under the impetus of the post-War Labour government in Britain, and thanks to the British subventions, Northern Ireland had emerged with an advanced welfare state.
 The Education Act (NI), 1947, "revolutionised access" to secondary and further education.
 Health-care provision was expanded and re-organised on the model of the National Health Service in Great Britain to ensure universal access.
 The Victorian-era Poor Law, sustained after 1921, was replaced with a comprehensive system of social-security.
 Under the Housing Act (NI) 1945 the public subvention for new home construction was even greater, proportionately, than in England and Wales.